MHR

 wget https://dl-cdn.alpinelinux.org/alpine/v3.22/releases/cloud/generic_alpine-3.22.2-x86_64-uefi-cloudinit-r0.qcow2

 To actually DD it onto a blank block device (aka disk), we need to convert it from the qcow (qemu copy-on-write) format into raw.
-However we don’t actually have enough storage
+However we don’t actually have enough storage to store a second copy in the rescue environment, but we can just tell qemu-img to dump it directly to the disk.

 apt update && apt install qemu-utils -y